stuart-thackray/nitrogen_fa/README.md

 This creates a `#fa{}` element for [Nitrogen Web Framework](http://nitrogenproject.com)

-## Installing into a Nitrogen Applicatio
+## Installing into a Nitrogen Application

 Add it as a rebar dependency by adding into the deps section of rebar.config: